blondimi/ift209_h21/extra/retour/README.md

     void func(T arg)

-  would require that arg be passed as a value in a register (or set of registers) according to the rules in ParameterPassing, then the result is returned in the same registers as would be used for such an argument.
+  would require that arg be passed as a value in a register (or set of registers) according to the rules in Parameter Passing, then the result is returned in the same registers as would be used for such an argument.

 • Otherwise, the caller shall reserve a block of memory of sufficient size and alignment to hold the result.
-Theaddress of the memory block shall be passed as an additional argument to the function in x8.
-The callee maymodify the result memory block at any point during the execution of the subroutine (there is no requirement forthe callee to preserve the value stored in x8).
+The address of the memory block shall be passed as an additional argument to the function in x8.
+The callee may modify the result memory block at any point during the execution of the subroutine (there is no requirement forthe callee to preserve the value stored in x8).
 ```